 XenMobile lets you configure devices that multiple users can share.
 The shared devices feature lets, for example, clinicians in hospitals use any nearby device to access apps and data rather than having to carry around a specific device.
-You may also want shift workers in fields like law enforcement, retail, and manufacturing to share devices to reduce equipment costs.
+You might also want to shift workers in fields like law enforcement, retail, and manufacturing to share devices to reduce equipment costs.

 Before you can enroll shared devices, you must do the following:

-Pre-requisites for MDM+MAM Mode
+Prerequisites for MDM+MAM enrollment

-Configuring a Shared Device
+Configuring a shared device

 Follow these steps to configure a shared device.